 Twelve participants from Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, Georgia, Macedonia, Moldova, Montenegro, Serbia and Ukraine successfully completed the Building Bridges Summer School on Social Welfare (BB Summer School) at the European Centre for Social Welfare Policy and Research, in Vienna, Austria, from 10 to 14 July 2017.
 Researchers, practitioners and CSO representatives gathered to foster channels of learning, communication, and partnerships.
 The main outcomes of the BB Summer School include: the learning of best practices, the exchange of knowledge and experiences, the development of collaborative work, and the strengthening of the Eastern European Social Policy Network (EESPN).
-One key event of the BB Summer School was the EESPN Public Forum hosted by the Austrian Federal Ministry of Labour, Social Affairs and Consumer Protection, where approximately 45 people participated.
-Dr. Cartwright and Ms Maric delivered their keynotes on ‘Divided Society – Cohesive Europe?’.
+The Summer School’s key event, the EESPN Public Forum, was hosted by the Austrian Federal Ministry of Labour, Social Affairs and Consumer Protection.
+Together with approximately 45 people, the key note speakers Dr. Cartwright and Ms Marić approached the question of ‘Divided Society – Cohesive Europe?’.

 Please find outputs on the BB Summer School here: